ecmwf/IonBeam/docs/architecture.rst

 Ionbeam uses message-driven architecture to decouple data ingestion, aggregation, and export.
 The platform consists of three primary component types that communicate through asynchronous message passing:

-- **Data Sources**: External data collectors that ingest observations from third-party systems
-- **Ionbeam Core**: Central processing system that validates, aggregates, and builds time-windowed datasets
-- **Exporters**: Downstream consumers that transform and export datasets to external systems and formats

 .. mermaid:: architecture-diagram.mmd
   :zoom:

+**Data Sources**
+  Services that collect observations from external APIs.
+Each source type (MeteoTracker, NetAtmo, Sensor.Community, etc.) runs independently and publishes ingestion commands when new data is available.

+**Ionbeam Core**
+  A single service hosting three event handlers that process observations sequentially:

+  - **Ingestion Handler**: Validates and normalizes raw observations into the time-series database
+  - **Coordinator Handler**: Tracks time window completeness and schedules dataset rebuilds
+  - **Builder Handler**: Materializes aggregated datasets and publishes to exporters

+**Exporters**
+  Services that consume processed datasets and write to external systems.
+Each exporter (ECMWF/ODB, PyGeoAPI, Legacy API, etc.) runs independently and receives all dataset events.

 Message Flow
 ------------

-Data flows through three sequential stages, each triggered by messages published from the previous stage:
+Data flows through four sequential stages, each triggered by messages published from the previous stage:

+.. mermaid:: data-flow-diagram.mmd
+   :zoom:

 1. **Ingestion**: Data sources publish :ref:`messaging-interface:IngestDataCommand` messages containing references to raw observation data in object storage.
 The ingestion handler validates, normalizes, and writes this data to InfluxDB, then publishes :ref:`messaging-interface:DataAvailableEvent` messages.